lpdevosolutions/Machine-Learning-In-Flutter/README.md

-Training and Testing ML Classifier in Flutter.
+# Training and Testing ML Classifier in Flutter

 This repository contains the code to train and test a machine learning classifier in Flutter using Dart. pubspec.yaml: Contains all the required dependencies for the project.